Vegan birria tacos made with jackfruit are the perfect comfort food! This healthy meal is easy to make and prep ahead for a fast and amazing dinner.

 - Brown stuffed tacos in the pan.

-Once you have the tacos made, serve with a variety of topping options so everyone can make their own custom creations!
+Once you have these vegan tacos made, serve them with a variety of topping options so everyone can make their own custom creations!
 Our favorites are:

 - Cotija or feta cheese, dairy-free to keep vegan

 - Limes - to squeeze over the top

 - Vegan Sour Cream